-Any heart valve can become stenotic or insufficient (also termed incompetent), causing hemodynamic changes long before symptoms.
+Any heart valve can become stenotic or insufficient (also termed regurgitant or incompetent), causing hemodynamic changes long before symptoms.
 Most often, valvular stenosis or insufficiency occurs in isolation in individual valves, but multiple valvular disorders may coexist, and a single valve may be both stenosed and insufficient.

 Heart valve disorders include

-The intervention may involve valvuloplasty, valve repair, or valve replacement, all of which may be done percutaneously or surgically.
+The intervention may involve valvuloplasty (valve repair), or valve replacement, all of which may be done percutaneously or surgically.
 Valvular disorders are currently subject to intensive research to develop percutaneous valve replacement.
 In addition, randomized, controlled trials of different valvular interventions are being done.
 The result for patients is an increasing number of therapeutic options and better evidence on how to choose one.
 For clinicians, the increase in complexity now requires a multidisciplinary heart valve team composed of surgeons, cardiologists, and other specialists to help decide which intervention is best for a given patient.

 If coronary artery bypass surgery is being done, it is usual to surgically treat (during the same operation) any moderate or severe valve lesions, even if asymptomatic.